• Skip to primary navigation

 Another reason is if you arrive at the restaurant and find it’s a long wait for your food.
 Sometimes, it’s better to cut your losses and move on to a better order, rather than wait for an order to finish.

 Finally, you might also cancel an order because it’s not going in an ideal direction.
 I multi-app regularly, which means I do deliveries from all three of the major delivery companies at the same time (DoorDash, Uber Eats, and Grubhub).
 If you’re multi-apping, you might get an order from Uber Eats, then realize that you have orders from DoorDash or Grubhub going in opposite directions.
-In those situations, it might make sense to cancel an Uber Eats order you already accepted to focus on other orders that work better for you.
+In those situations, it might make sense to cancel an Uber Eats order you already accepted so you can focus on other orders that work better for you.

 Final Thoughts

-Of course, if you’re going to cancel an order, try to do it as soon as possible.
+My advice is to be a bit more strategic about the orders you accept now so you can avoid canceling an order in the first place.
+Try to keep a buffer on your cancellation rate as well so you can give yourself the option to cancel orders if you need to.
+And if you’re going to cancel an order, try to do it as soon as possible.
 It’s better to give Uber Eats plenty of time to find a new driver, rather than holding onto an order for a while that you know you don’t want to complete.

 More Recommended Ebike/Scooters

-• Himiway Escape Bike – The Himiway Escape is an interesting bike for anyone looking for a moped-style ebike.
+• Himiway Escape Ebike – The Himiway Escape is an interesting bike for anyone looking for a moped-style ebike.
 If you’re a gig economy worker, the Himiway Escape is particularly interesting and it’s possible to think of it as an investment, especially if you can opt to do deliveries with the Himiway versus using a car.
 It’s not cheap, but you can definitely make your money back when you compare the mileage you’ll put on your car versus using an ebike.
 Check out my Himiway Escape Bike Review.

-• Espin Sport Bike – The Espin Sport is a good ebike for someone who is looking for an ebike that feels and rides more like a regular bike.
+• Espin Sport Ebike – The Espin Sport is a good ebike for someone who is looking for an ebike that feels and rides more like a regular bike.
 There are many ebikes that are really only bikes in name.
 In reality, they’re basically electric mopeds.
 The Espin Sport, by contrast, is a bike you could probably ride without the battery and you’d feel like you’re just riding a regular bike.
 Check out my Espin Sport Review.

 • Varla Eagle One Scooter – The Varla Eagle One is an excellent scooter that can make sense for a lot of people.
 It can work as a primary mode of transportation.
 You can use it to work on gig economy apps like DoorDash, Uber Eats, and Grubhub.
 And it can also be a recreational vehicle if you’d prefer to use it for that.
 Check out my Varla Eagle One Review.